This web page is meant to be an introduction to how to use the RealDigital 4x2 RFSoC development

 addresses, and at each address is a value such that if you plot that value for all

-$2^{40}$ addresses, you'd see a pretty high resolultion cosine wave.
+$2^{40}$ addresses, you'd see one period of a pretty high resolution cosine wave.
 Then you have a

 40-bit register (called a "phase accumulator")

-that points to one of the values in the table, and that value is
+that points to one of the values in the table.
+The value that the phase accumulator points to

 If you had a clock that would run at 9.85 GHz, and every tick of that clock you increment